 Wolves take great pride in their heritage and the strong bond, which exists between the Club and the diverse communities of Wolverhampton and the surrounding area .
 The Club is committed to delivering a range of community activities via its official charity: Wolves Community Trust.
 (See the ‘Wolves Community Trust’ section for more details).

 • Endeavour to respond to any complaint within a maximum of ten working days either in writing or verbally.
 It must be recognised that not all complaints can be resolved within this time scale but the club will always attempt to do so.

-• If the supporter is unhappy with the initial response, they can refer the matter to the Supporter Liaison Officer and then, finally, the Chief Executive.
-If they remain unhappy they can submit the matter to the Football League who will evaluate the issue, and if deemed appropriate, raise the matter with the Club.
+• If the supporter is unhappy with the initial response, they can refer the matter to the Supporter Liaison Officer and then, finally, the Managing Director.
+If they remain unhappy they can submit the matter directly to the IFO.

 • The Supporter Liaison Officer (SLO), will summarise all complaints, together with the timescale and manner in which they were dealt with, on a monthly basis to all Departmental Managers.
 While the complaint is being investigated, the SLO will also maintain contact with the complainant bringing them up-to-date with the current situation.